 Preetam Dammu

-PhD Student, University of Washington, Seattle.
+PhD Candidate, University of Washington, Seattle.

 News

-| Jan 15, 2025 | New tutorial – Information Seeking in the Age of Agentic AI accepted at CHIIR 2026!
+| Jan 15, 2026 | New tutorial – Information Seeking in the Age of Agentic AI accepted at CHIIR 2026!
 Looking forward to presenting it in March 2026. |

 |---|---|

-| Jun 12, 2023 | Started internship at Amazon as Applied Scientist II |
+| Jun 1, 2025 | Started internship at AWS AI as Applied Scientist II Intern, working on dynamic evaluations of agentic systems. |

-| May 22, 2023 | New paper accepted at IJCAI 2023! |
+| May 8, 2024 | New paper on covert harms in LLM-generated conversations accepted at EMNLP 2024! |